BradGalton/Matlab/README.md

 Machine Learning:

 Scripts adapted from Machine Learning course labs at Stanford.
-Problems and datsets provided by instructor.
-Self-generated code blocks begin with # TODO:
+Problem formulation and datsets provided by instructor.
+All functions self-generated but may use dependencies not provided here.